How is Cider Made? Q&As for New Home Brewers

 Can you add more than just apples to cider?

 If you like to tinker, it turns out you can ferment pretty much any type of fruit or vegetable as long as you follow the same general brewing process.
 You can also add edible flowers, spices, and herbs as well.
-Bridging the gap between cider and beer, some brewers add hops to their cider to create more of a bitter-style cider.
+Bridging the gap between cider and beer, some cider brewers add hops to their cider to create more of a bitter-style and floral/citrus flavoured cider.
 As noted above though, some fruits and plants are higher in pectin which can end up contributing additional methanol in your brew.
-Use caution and consider doing some research about the ingredients (and pectin levels) in your adjunct additives before you start brewing it.
+Use caution when adding extras to your fermentation, and consider doing some research about the ingredients (and pectin levels) in your adjunct additives before you start brewing it.
 Also, beware that some plants may be naturally anti-microbial (like cinnamon) and should be added after the fermentation process is complete rather than during fermentation in case they stop the fermentation altogether.

 Examples of adjunct ingredients you can add to cider, beer and wine